colehaus/colex/posts/quorum/main.md

     :   The individual scores are then averaged to arrive at an overall score.
     Decision rule
     :   The option with the highest mean is the winner.
-This is primarily for simplicity.
 The techniques described here could be extended to many alternate procedures.
 [^difference]: When using paired samples (here, we'd like to pair each person's vote on buko pie to their vote on fish pie), we can transform two samples into a single sample of their differences.
 We can then use our single sample techniques